-Any other string "foo": expands to {"name": "foo"}.
-So for any space that doesn't take parameters, you can simply say "sRGB1" or "XYZ100" or whatever.
+Any other string "foo" expands to { "name": "foo" }.
+So for any space that doesn't take parameters, you can simply say "sRGB1" or "XYZ100" or whatever and ignore all these complications.

 And, as one final trick, any alias can also be used as the "name" field in a colorspace dict, in which case its normal expansion is used to provide overrideable defaults for parameters.
 For example: